 I’m sure most of you have heard of coQ10.
 It’s a buzz word in the skin care industry.
-Today, let’s talk about what coQ10 is, why it benefits our skin and how we can make a SUPER SIMPLE product with coQ10 in it!!
+Today, let’s talk about all the coQ10 skin benefits and how we can make a SUPER SIMPLE DIY face oil!!

 So what is coQ10? coQ10 is an enzyme.
 It has 3 functions.

 - It produces energy for healthy cell function

 - It’s works as an antioxidant-it neutralizes free radicals